 The Museum’s beetle collection contains over 30,000 specimens.
-Among these are the collections made by Philip Le Hardy de la Garde.
+Philip Le Hardy de la Garde collected some of them.

 Royal Naval service